-NAMSA is a respected medical device contract research organization (CRO) with over 45 years of experience with medical device, IVD, regenerative medicine and combination product testing.
+NAMSA is a respected medical device contract research organization (CRO), and the world’s only medical research organization (MRO) with 50 years of experience with medical device, IVD, regenerative medicine and combination product testing.
 We follow the standards set by the device industry; in fact, we help set them.
 In other words, we not only do medical device testing, we are the definitive industry source in medical device testing.
 NAMSA accelerates our client’s medical devices through integrated regulatory, toxicology, microbiology, chemistry, clinical and quality services to ensure the device will get to market in a safe, effective and timely manner.
 Our ability to apply unique combinations of specialties to assist our clients has helped guide us to become more than just a CRO.

 We are a medical research organization; whether you are performing Materials Characterization or Preclinical Biocompatibility Testing, NAMSA has well-equipped testing facilities, vivariums, surgical teams and Technical Specialists located worldwide with the expertise to get your product through a comprehensive testing program.
 For more information regarding our facility locations, please visit our NAMSA’s locations page.